COSC3020/brute-force-sorting-noahcanen/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+For this assignment, I used the resources of https://www.w3schools.com/js/js_loop_for.asp,https://www.w3schools.com/js/js_loop_for.asp

+"I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."